CT

-CT is an abbreviation of the diagnostic test known as “computed tomography.”
-Sometimes it is also called a “CAT” scan.
-CT produces an image of a “slice” through a body part by taking a large series of low-dose x-rays.
-A computer then formats this information as a series of slices.
-If enough slices are obtained, the information can be reformatted as a three-dimensional image or as slices from different angles.
-CT is very good for imaging bone, but also gives a good view of most soft tissues.
-Often, CT is performed immediately after other diagnostic tests such as myelography and discography.
+Computed Tomography, otherwise referred to as a CT or “CAT” is a diagnostic tool that produces an image of a “slice” through a body part by taking a series of low-dose x-rays.
+Once the series of x-rays are complete, the computer formats the information into a series of slices.
+If enough slices are obtained, the information can be formatted into a three-dimensional image or as slices from different angles.

 - Let the technician know if you are pregnant or may be pregnant.